-&lt;sup>7 Regulation (EU) No 549/2013 of the European Parliament and of the Council (OJ L 174, 26.6.2013, p.
+Regulation (EU) No 549/2013 of the European Parliament and of the Council (OJ L 174, 26.6.2013, p.
 1).

-- apply to defence expenditure linked to such later delivery, provided that the corresponding contracts were signed during the period of activation of the clause and that this delayed defence spending remains within the overall cap mentioned above. - (13) The expenditure financed by loans provided by the new instrument for Security Action for Europe (SAFE) for the reinforcement of European defence industry, would automatically benefit from the above flexibility.
-To this end, Member States would report to Eurostat all defence-related expenditures made under the SAFE Instrument under the categories "defence products" and "other products for defence purpose" as defined in the proposal for a Regulation establishing the SAFE Instrument. - (14) This recommendation does not modify the definitions of government deficit, debt and net expenditure, and related concepts.
-Data based on these concepts are to be compiled and reported by Czechia in accordance with Regulations (EU) 2024/1263, No 479/2009 and No 549/2013.
+- (14) The expenditure financed by loans provided by the new instrument for Security Action for Europe (SAFE)8 for the reinforcement of European defence industry would automatically benefit from the above flexibility.
+To this end, Member States would report to Eurostat all defence-related expenditures made under the SAFE Instrument under the categories "defence products" and "other products for defence purpose" as defined in the proposal for a Regulation establishing the SAFE Instrument. - (15) This recommendation does not modify the definitions of government deficit, debt and net expenditure, and related concepts.
+Data based on these concepts are to be compiled and reported by Denmark in accordance with Regulations (EU) 2024/1263, No 479/2009 and No 549/2013.